Why Start a Blog in 2020?

 When a handful of companies control how content and information get consumed for the majority of the population, then the playing field becomes ripe for exploitation and manipulation by the biggest voices.
 The end result is that the biggest brands get seen and heard, while the smaller, independent voices get silenced and buried.

 For someone like me, this is pretty sad: in real life, I'm a pretty closed off individual.
 Introverted, you could say.
 But like most other human beings on the planet, I want to engage in discourse.
 I want to discuss, debate, listen, and learn.
-And maybe laugh at a viral cat video or two.
+And maybe laugh at a cute dog video or two.
 For people like me, the internet used to be a great place to do that.
 But unfortunately, I'm beginning to feel less comfortable, and less motivated, doing so on platforms like Facebook, Twitter, and Reddit that are designed to stamp out little, independent voices like my own.
 And for what?
 Pizza advertisements?
 NFL Games?

 Taking my Blog and Going Home